James McNeil Stephenson: Career

 Following Lincoln's election (despite having received only 4% of the vote in northwestern Virginia), on January 1, 1861 Stephenson addressed a large meeting in Parkersburg, as did General John Jay Jackson and Arthur Boreman, and that meeting adopted a resolution both pro-Union and pro-Virginia.

 By 1860, Stephenson owned about 10,000 acres in Wood County, including about 1000 acres surrounding Oakland, the Greek Revival style mansion he built in 1840 and farmed using about 20 slaves.
 Union troops encamped on the grounds with Stephenson's permission during the American Civil War (after General John Jay Jackson told them to move off his property on Quincy Hill), although later Union cavalry damaged both this mansion and garden.
 Stephenson's eldest son, Kenner, enlisted as a private with the 36th Virginia Infantry on April 15, 1862, and this Stephenson also put up the $4000 cash bond for the wife of Confederate Captain Marcellus Clark, who was accused of being a horse thief (and who before the war had helped manage the California House in at Claysville).

 Death and legacy

 Stephenson died in Parkersburg in 1877.
-His mansion, Oakland, was placed on the National Register of Historic Places in 1979 (although the surrounding estate shrunk significantly after Stephenson's death) and was donated to West Virginia University's alumni association in 2005.
+His mansion, Oakland, was placed on the National Register of Historic Places in 1979 (although the surrounding estate shrunk significantly after Stephenson's death) and was donated to the WVU at Parkersburg Foundation in 2015.